xoseperez/wismap/README.md

 ## Install / Update

-At the time being, there is no proper instalation procedure so the only way it to manually retrieve the code, install the dependencies and import the latest definitions from the original Pin Mapper spreadsheet.
+At the time being, there is no proper installation procedure so the only way is to manually retrieve the code, install the dependencies and import the latest definitions from the original Pin Mapper spreadsheet.

 ```
 git clone https://github.com/xoseperez/wismap